Dancing with uncertainty

 I had low back pain for over a decade, and it seemed like some part of my body was always aching or tight.
 Convinced I was prone to injuries and misalignments, I kept seeking bodywork — but the relief was always temporary.

-The missing link came when I learned how the brain can cause pain and symptoms as a way to protect us.
-Patterns of perfectionism, people-pleasing, and repressing emotions had taken a toll on my system.
+The missing link came when I learned how the brain can generate pain and symptoms as a protective response, and how the nervous system can be on high alert from patterns like perfectionism, people-pleasing, and avoiding challenging emotions.
 Suddenly, a lifetime of seemingly unrelated symptoms made sense.

 Today, I live free of all the persistent concussion symptoms — and the back pain.
-When discomfort arises, I’m less afraid.
-I recognize symptoms as messengers, reminding me to release excess pressure and offer myself compassion.
-I’ve learned how to retrain my brain toward safety and ease, and I’ve never felt healthier, stronger, or more capable of thriving.
+When new symptoms arise, I recognize them as messengers, reminding me to slow down, listen inward, and offer myself compassion.
+I continue to practice orienting my body-mind system toward safety and ease, and I’ve never felt healthier, stronger, or more capable of thriving.

 “Campbell is an amazing teacher: caring, wise, and accessible.
 Her insights have led me to many aha moments.”